pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

   - [A Tour Of Golang](https://tour.golang.org/)  - a great official tutorial for the newbie to learn the basic language features
   - [The Go Programming Language](http://www.gopl.io/)  - a detailed reference book for Go
-  - [Talent Plan MapReduce](https://github.com/pingcap/talent-plan/tree/master/tidb/mapreduce) will be a great tool for participants to judge their learning outcomes.
+  - [Talent Plan MapReduce](https://github.com/pingcap/talent-plan/tree/master/tidb/mapreduce)  - a great tool for learners to evaluate their learning outcomes

   - Rust
     The Rust programming language is becoming more and more popular since it has many advanced features.
 For people interested in TiKV which is based on rust, we recommend the following materials: